Necrosciinae

-Necrosciinae is a subfamily of the stick insect family Lonchodidae, with its greatest diversity in South-East Asia.
+Necrosciinae is a subfamily of the stick insect family Lonchodidae, based on the type genus Necroscia; its greatest diversity in South-East Asia.

 The subfamilies Necrosciinae and Lonchodinae, formerly part of Diapheromeridae, were determined to make up a separate family and were transferred to the re-established family Lonchodidae in 2018.

 Genera

 The Phasmida Species File includes the genera below; most belong to the tribe Necrosciini Brunner von Wattenwyl, 1893: